Shūta Kikuchi

-Shūta Kikuchi (菊地 脩太, Kikuchi Shūta) is a Japanese footballer who plays as a centre back for club FC Ryukyu on loan from Shimizu S-Pulse.
+Shūta Kikuchi (菊地 脩太, Kikuchi Shūta) is a Japanese footballer who plays as a centre back for Renofa Yamaguchi FC.

 Career

 On 12 August 2021, Kikuchi was registered to the first team as a type-2 player.
 Less than a week later, it was announced that Kikuchi would join the Shimizu S-Pulse first team from 2022.

 On 22 July 2022, Kikuchi was announced at V-Varen Nagasaki on loan.

 On 19 April 2024, Kikuchi was announced at Montedio Yamagata on a one year loan.

 On 30 December 2024, Kikuchi was announced at FC Ryukyu on a one year loan.

 International career

 Kikuchi was called up to the Japan U-20 squad for the 2023 FIFA U-20 World Cup.